Classification and correlation signatures of chiral spin liquids on the pyrochlore lattice: Nearest-neighbor singlet chiral Ans atze

 A first robust observation is that \emph{all} eight {\it Ans\"atze} exhibit a pronounced enhancement upon approaching $\mathbf{G}$ along the vertical $(00k_z)$ cut, demonstrating that a Coulombic gauge sector is present in every case.
 However, the sharpness of this enhancement varies significantly.
 The $(0,\pi/2,\pi)$ and $(\pi,\pi/2,\pi)$ states show the largest cusp-like increase in the $(00k_z)$ direction, indicating a strong gauge-sector signal, whereas the $(\pi/2,0,\pi/2)$ state displays a noticeably more rounded approach, consistent with a larger contribution from the matter and short-range sectors partially masking the singular contribution.
 The remaining states, $(0,\pi/2,0)$, $(\pi,\pi/2,0)$, $(\pi/2,0,-\pi/2)$, $(\pi/2,\pi/2,\pi/2)$, and $(\pi/2,\pi/2,-\pi/2)$, exhibit intermediate behavior, with clearly visible cusps but varying degrees of rounding near $\mathbf{G}$.

+The horizontal $(kk2)$ cut provides a particularly sensitive probe of nongauge-sector contributions because, for the pinch point and spin-structure-factor component shown here, the ideal gauge-sector line shape has only weak local contrast and is nearly flat along this transverse cut.
+Pronounced additional intensity or peak-like filling in this direction therefore signals smooth matter-field or short-range backgrounds rather than an enhanced gauge singularity.

-The horizontal $(kk2)$ cut provides a particularly sensitive probe of the relative importance of smooth backgrounds, since the pure gauge-sector contribution is suppressed in this direction.
-Here the eight {\it Ans\"atze} separate into three qualitatively distinct groups.
-The $(\pi,\pi/2,0)$ and $(\pi/2,\pi/2,-\pi/2)$ states exhibit a suppression or near-flat behavior at $\mathbf{G}$ in the $(kk2)$ cut, i.e., a local minimum or very weak maximum.
-This indicates that the matter-field and short-range contributions are relatively small, allowing the gauge-sector anisotropy to dominate the local line shape.
-At the opposite extreme, the $(0,\pi/2,\pi)$ state shows a pronounced peak even along the $kk2$ direction, while the $(\pi/2,\pi/2,\pi/2)$ state also retains a clear enhancement.
-In these cases, the background is sufficiently large to partially fill in the pinched direction, substantially reducing the apparent contrast despite the continued presence of a strong gauge-sector cusp in the vertical cut.
-The remaining {\it Ans\"atze}, $(0,\pi/2,0)$, $(\pi/2,0,\pi/2)$, $(\pi/2,0,-\pi/2)$, and $(\pi,\pi/2,\pi)$, display nearly flat or weakly peaked behavior along $kk2$, corresponding to an intermediate regime in which backgrounds are present but do not overwhelm the directional anisotropy.
+Here, the eight {\it Ans\"atze} separate into three qualitatively distinct groups.
+The $(\pi,\pi/2,0)$ and $(\pi/2,\pi/2,-\pi/2)$ states exhibit a suppression or near-flat behavior at $\mathbf{G}$ in the $(kk2)$ cut, i.e., a local minimum or at most a very weak maximum.
+This indicates that matter-field and short-range contributions are relatively small, allowing the gauge-sector anisotropy to dominate the local line shape.
+At the opposite extreme, the $(0,\pi/2,\pi)$ state shows a pronounced peak even along the $(kk2)$ direction, while the $(\pi/2,\pi/2,\pi/2)$ state also retains a clear enhancement.
+In these cases, the nongauge background is sufficiently large to fill in the ideal pinch-point suppression and substantially reduce the apparent directional contrast, despite the continued presence of a strong gauge-sector cusp in the vertical cut.
+The remaining {\it Ans\"atze}, $(0,\pi/2,0)$, $(\pi/2,0,\pi/2)$, $(\pi/2,0,-\pi/2)$, and $(\pi,\pi/2,\pi)$, display nearly flat or weakly peaked behavior along $(kk2)$, corresponding to an intermediate regime in which backgrounds are present but do not overwhelm the directional anisotropy.